 Alice Coachman was born on November 9, 1923, in Albany, Georgia.
-One of 10 children, Coachman was raised in the heart of the segregated south, where she was often denied the opportunity to train for or compete in organized sports events.
-Instead, Coachman improvised her training, running barefoot in fields and on dirt roads, and using old equipment to improve her high jump.
+One of 10 children, Coachman was raised in the heart of the segregated South, where she was often denied the opportunity to train for or compete in organized sports events.
+Instead, Coachman improvised her training, running barefoot in fields and on dirt roads, using old equipment to improve her high jump.

 At Madison High School, Coachman came under the tutelage of the boys' track coach, Harry E. Lash, who recognized and nurtured her talent.
 Ultimately, Coachman caught the attention of the athletic department at the Tuskegee Institute in Tuskegee, Alabama, which offered the 16-year-old Coachman a scholarship in 1939.
 Her parents, who'd initially not been in favor of their daughter pursuing her athletic dreams, gave their blessing for her to enroll.
 Before she ever sat in a Tuskegee classroom, though, Coachman broke the high school and college high jump records, barefoot, in the Amateur Athlete Union (AAU) national championship’s track and field competition.

 Finally, in 1948, Alice Coachman was able to show the world her talent when she arrived in London as a member of the American Olympic team.
 Despite nursing a back injury, Coachman set a record in the high jump with a mark of 5 feet, 6 1/8 inches, making her the first black woman to win an Olympic gold medal.
 King George VI, father of Queen Elizabeth II, awarded her the honor.

 "I didn't know I'd won," Coachman later said.
 "I was on my way to receive the medal and I saw my name on the board.
-And, of course, I glanced over into the stands where my coach was and she was clapping her hands."
+And, of course, I glanced over into the stands where my coach was, and she was clapping her hands."

 Later in life, she established the Alice Coachman Track and Field Foundation to help support younger athletes and provide assistance to retired Olympic veterans.

 In the decades since her success in London, Coachman's achievements have not been forgotten.
 At the 1996 Summer Olympic Games in Atlanta, she was honored as one of the 100 greatest Olympians in history.
 She's also been inducted into nine different halls of fame, including the National Track & Field Hall of Fame (1975) and the U.S. Olympic Hall of Fame (2004).